 For a more in-depth look, here’s how your SSDI payment is calculated.

-The monthly maximum SSI payment for 2023 is $914, but Washington, D.C., residents receive an average of $670.24 per month.
+The monthly maximum SSI payment for 2024 is $943, but in Washington, D.C., residents receive an average of $670.24 per month.

 To determine your SSI benefits amount, the SSA will subtract your monthly income from the maximum possible benefit.
-So your monthly SSI payment will be $914 if you have no other income.
+So your monthly SSI payment will be $943 if you have no other income.

 Learn more about what counts as income for SSI.

 Applying for SSDI and SSI isn’t easy, but a lawyer can take a lot of the stress out of the process.
 Your lawyer can help you apply, oversee appeals, communicate with the SSA, and represent you during court hearings.
-This makes the application process much easier to navigate and it’s also why applicants who work with lawyers are more likely to get approved.

 As you look for a Washington, D.C.,disability lawyer, consider the following factors:

-Atticus can help you find an experienced lawyer who will make your case a priority and treat you with respect.
-Start with our free disability benefits quiz to see if a lawyer could help with your case.
 A member of our team will reach out to learn more and connect you with a qualified lawyer.
 (You’ll still get to choose whether to work with us and you won’t pay anything until after you win benefits.)

 To qualify for disability you need to have a condition that prevents you from working for at least a year.
 You’ll also need to meet certain work history requirements (for SSDI) or be within certain income limits (for SSI).
 For more on these requirements, read our full write up here.